Journal of Glaciology

 Dartmouth Digital Commons Citation

 Song, Min; Baker, Ian; and Cole, David M., "The Effect of Particles on Dynamic Recrystallization and Fabric Development of Granular Ice during Creep" (2005).
-Open Dartmouth: Peer-reviewed articles by Dartmouth faculty.
+Open Dartmouth: Published works by Dartmouth faculty.
 3403.